cjoke/neovim-for-cjoke/README.md

 This is a fork from cpow/neovim-for-newbs, I did breake out and started to do my own research/voyage pretty early.
 I thought that would be a nice start.
-Where the man also had some good youtube videos about his config aswell.
+Where cpow also had a nice youtube tutorial about his config aswell.

 I forked this because of the other neovim distros where too complicated for me to both understand and exstend.